 Ice ran through Harry’s body.
 It was the police.
 He had given himself away somehow, and somebody had reported him.
 What would happen?
 Would he go to prison?
 He stood there frozen until they knocked again.
 They weren’t leaving.

 Harry told himself to relax, that there was no reason to believe the police were at his door.
-He hadn’t done anything yet.
+He hadn’t done anything yet, right?
 Still, he circled around the corridor and retrieved the handgun where it had come to rest half-buried beneath a pile of trash on the bathroom floor.
 He tucked it into the back of his pants like he’d seen people do in movies, and realized only when he was already opening the front door that he hadn’t checked the safety catch.
 In fact, he didn’t really know how to.
 He had never fired a gun before.
 He’d only just learned to load it by watching half of a YouTube video.

 On the front steps, there was a bored-looking young man in a FedEx uniform who appeared to be turning around to leave just as Harry made his presence known.
 Harry cursed silently—if he had waited only a second more.